PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 </svg>
 ```

-Create `app.css` with some styling for the circles and our `svg` element:
+Create `app.css` in the same folder as `index.html` with some styling for the circles and our `svg` element:

 ```css
 circle {